Sushmey/TicTacToe-Engine/README.md

 ![](Images/2.png)

 This was my first attempt at working with a minimax algorithm and its so fascinating to see a computer figure out moves to play against you almost like a real human.
-Feel free to let me know how I could make this code better :)
+Feel free to let me know how I can make this code better :)